felipedeaujaques/30daymapchallenge/latest/README.md

 https://opendata.rmv.de/site/files/rmv01/RMV_Haltestellen_Tarifperiode_2023_24_Stand_2024-07-09.zip

-Tried out Felt, problem while uploading csv -> longitude and latitude used comma; Upload anything right :(
+Tried out Felt, problem while uploading csv -> longitude and latitude used comma; Upload anything right :smile:
                                     |
 | 02-11-2024 | Lines                 | 30DayMapChallenge classic: A map with focus on lines.
 Roads, rivers, routes, or borders—this day is all about mapping connections and divisions.
 Another traditional way to keep things moving. 📏                                             |
 | 03-11-2024 | Polygons              | 30DayMapChallenge classic: A map with polygons.
 Regions, countries, lakes—this day is for defined shapes that fill space. 🛑                                                                                                                     |